dsantuc/diceware-html/README.md

 # diceware-html
 An HTML Diceware passphrase generator.

-Uses the window.crypto API for random number generation.
+Generates Diceware passphrases using the window.crypto API for random number generation.